umd-afrl/devices/README.md

 ![alt text](media/internals.jpg)

-Figure 1: Orientation of the Radar Operator's Pelican case and components inside.
+Figure 1: Orientation of the Radar Operator's Pelican Case and Components Inside.

 1. Orient the pelican case as shown in Figure 1.
 Open the case.